 Before undergoing liposuction, Dallas plastic surgeon, Dr. Trovato, will first determine if you’re eligible for the procedure.
-Generally, the best candidates for liposuction are in good health and within 10 percent of their ideal body weight.
+Generally, the best candidates for the procedure are in good health and within 10 percent of their ideal body weight.
 Ideally, liposuction is for individuals who have fat deposits that have not responded to diet and exercise.
 After your liposuction Dallas plastic surgeon, Dr. Matthew J. Trovato will provide you with instructions to follow during your recovery.

 improvements in the procedure

-Recovery from liposuction varies depending on the method and the extent of the procedure.
+Recovery varies depending on the method and the extent of the procedure.
 Recovery can be as short as a couple days, but can also take up to a month with extensive procedures.
 Usually, Dr. Trovato recommends his Dallas liposuction patients wear compression garments following the procedure to help the area adapt more quickly to its new contour.
 There will be some bruising and swelling, There will be some bruising and swelling, but liposuction is generally not a difficult recovery.

 Liposuction results are immediate, although they won’t fully show themselves until the swelling and bruising subsides and your skin has fully settled down to its new contour.
 Liposuction will permanently remove pockets of fat, but is not a weight loss procedure.
-While fat won’t return to the site of the procedure, it can form in other adjacent areas with weight gain, so patients need to adopt a healthy diet and exercise regimen for the best liposuction results.
+While fat won’t return to the site of the procedure, it can form in other adjacent areas with weight gain, so patients need to adopt a healthy diet and exercise regimen for the best results.